geoconnections-rjc/RLC_DOCS/docs/prices_and_inflation.md

 ##Fixed Costs

+**GSHP Annual Lease Cost ($/Year):** The fixed annual lease costs for the GSHP system.
+A lease can be used to cover all, or simply a portion of the installation cost for a GSHP system.

-**Natural Gas Meter Cost:** The fixed annual cost of natural gas meter.
+**Natural Gas Meter Cost ($/Year):** The fixed annual cost of a natural gas meter.

-**Propane Tank Cost:** The fixed annual rent, lease and/or maintenance costs of a propane storage tank.
+**Propane Tank Cost ($/Year):** The fixed annual rent, lease and/or maintenance costs of a propane storage tank.

-**Fuel Oil Tank Cost:** The fixed annual rent, lease and/or maintenance costs of a fuel oil storage tank.
+**Fuel Oil Tank Cost ($/Year):** The fixed annual rent, lease and/or maintenance costs of a fuel oil storage tank.

 ##Energy Inflation Rates